Canadian Chômeur Pudding Recipe June 22, 2020

 MIX WET INGREDIENTS

 In a large bowl, cream together ¼ cup butter and the granulated sugar with an electric mixer, until mixture is light yellow, 1-2 min.
-Add the egg and milk.
+Add the egg and cream.
 Cream together until the butter-sugar mixture is smooth.

 FINISH CAKE BATTER

-Add the flour, baking soda and salt to the large bowl with the butter mixture.
+Add the flour, baking powder and salt to the large bowl with the butter mixture.
 Stir, scraping down any flour on the sides of the bowl, until all the dry ingredients are fully combined.

 Pour the cake mixture into a greased 9×13 baking dish.
 Spread with a spatula into an even layer.